 Unlike ordinary base metals, silver can move dramatically based on the wild card of physical demand from investors.

-Not surprisingly, silver coin sales sank during the 2016-2018 basing out period that left some silver bugs feeling worn out and cynical about the prospects of prices breaking through ceilings in rigged futures markets.
+Not surprisingly, silver coin sales sank during the 2016-2018 basing-out period which left some silver bugs feeling worn out and cynical about the prospects of prices breaking through ceilings in rigged futures markets.

 As the legendary Sir John Templeton once said, “Bull markets are born on pessimism, grow on skepticism, mature on optimism, and die on euphoria.”